Koszulity of a certain dioperad: Koszulity of the dioperad

 where $I$ and $J$ are subsets of the outgoing leaf indices $\{1,\dots,k\}$ corresponding to two neighboring regions among the $(k+1)$ regions cut out by the critical graph, and $d_i$ are positive reals, fixed by the metric on the internal edges.
 This is an intersection of open convex polyhedral subsets of $\Delta^{k-1}$, and therefore an open convex polyhedron.
 Moreover, this polyhedron in the fiber varies continuously along the base $\pi(\mathrm{ClovQ}_\mathbf{C})$, which proves that $\mathrm{ClovQ}_\mathbf{C}$ is homeomorphic to an open ball, and therefore the corresponding subcomplex $\mathrm{Clov}_\mathbf{C} \subset Z_{(k;i_1,\dots,i_k)}$ is contractible. \end{proof}

-The statement above, though rather simple, gives a powerful characterization of the subcomplex of the assocoipahedron of all cloven regularized Strebel differentials. \begin{theorem} The subcomplex
+The statement above, though rather simple, allows us to characterize the homology type of the subcomplex of the assocoipahedron of all cloven regularized Strebel differentials. \begin{theorem} The subcomplex

-corresponding to any quadratic differentials that are cloven for some saddle cut, has the homology type of a bouquet of $(k-2)$-spheres. \end{theorem} \begin{proof} We first note that the inclusion of cellular chain complexes
+corresponding to any quadratic differentials that are cloven for some saddle cut, has the homology type of a bouquet of some number of $(k-2)$-dimensional spheres. \end{theorem} \begin{proof} We first note that the inclusion of cellular chain complexes

 is an isomorphism in degrees $0 \le j \le k-2$, since every directed graph with no bivalent vertices has degree at least $(k-1)$.
 This implies that $H_0(\mathrm{Clov},\ZZ) = H_0(Z_{(k;i_1,\dots,i_k)},\ZZ) = \ZZ$ and $H_j(\mathrm{Clov}_{(k;i_1,\dots,i_k)},\ZZ) =0$ when $j = 1,\dots,k-3$.